-Expert Advice & Reasons you should Decline that Job Interview or Offer
+Top Reasons you should Decline that Job Interview/Offer

 Getting invited for an interview is an indication that you are qualified for the job.
 It means that the hiring company considers you a possible match for their job position.
 After the first interview, the company may outright offer you a job or invite you for a second and other subsequent interviews to further evaluate you.

 However, you may feel that the company and/or job that you are offered is not right for you, a reason you should turn down the subsequent interviews and the job offer.
-In addition to this there are other reasons for turning down a job interview or offer.
+In addition you should decline the offer if you have been offered another better deal, the job is not promising in future, it has a toxic environment, the terms of engagement change, location is not favorable or the job has a poor work-life balance.

 Reasons for Turning Down or Decline a Job Offer/ Interview